seetadev/wireshark-dissectors/README.md

 # Libp2p and Ethp2p Network Analysis for Wireshark Dissectors

-A collection of Wireshark Dissectors for analyzing libp2p and Ethereum Consensus Client packet traces.
-Only works for QUIC connections.
+A collection of Wireshark Dissectors for analyzing libp2p and Ethereum Consensus Client packet traces for QUIC connections.
+We are in progress to extend this initiative by Marco to other transport layer protocols at libp2p.

 ##  Goals of this Repository for extending unified observability